Ising Model Observables and Non-Backtracking Walks: Introduction

-Suppose $\surface$ is a genus $g$ surface.
+Let $\surface$ denote a surface of genus $g$.
 Suppose the graph $G$ properly embeds in $\surface$, meaning the vertices of $G$ can be identified with points in $\surface$, and the edges of $G$ are curves in $\surface$ that join the vertices and are mutually disjoint, except possibly at their endpoints.
-For $\alpha\in H_{1}(\surface,\Z_{2})$, define a weight on non-backtracking walks by
+For $\alpha\in H_{1}(\surface,\Z_{2})$, define a weight on tail free walks by